Logicalis divisional report

 How Logicalis creates value

-Logicalis' go-to-market strategy is built around engaging with its customers to deliver tangible business outcomes through implementation of data centre, networking, communications and collaboration solutions, mobility, data and information analytics, cloud services, and its Optimal Service portfolio: integration and professional services, lifecycle and managed services and cloud solutions, with a growing focus on embedding security across all the technology offerings.
+Logicalis' go-to-market strategy is based on delivering the business objectives of its customers through the implementation of a variety of technology solutions and services.
+These include cloud, data centre, networking, communications and collaboration solutions, IoT, mobility, and data and information analytics.
+A key element of the Logicalis value proposition is its extensive service portfolio, which offers a number of services including product integration and associated professional services, lifecycle and managed services and cloud solutions, with a focus on embedding security across all the technology offerings.

-Furthermore, Logicalis works with both IT and line-of-business stakeholders to align business strategy with technology investments, driving strategic business objectives through the intelligent adoption and application of technology for competitive advantage.
-As a consequence, Logicalis has seen continued growth in the consulting and advisory services area of its business.
+Logicalis delivers consistent, common global services delivered from shared, best practice platforms.
+Logicalis works with both IT and line-of-business stakeholders to align technology investments with business strategy, driving critical business objectives through the adoption and application of technology for competitive advantage.

-Logicalis demonstrates its value through its ability to service the changing demands of a more digitally literate customer, employee, student, or citizen, who now demand improved access to experiences, services and products, driven by increased use of mobility, social media, data analytics and cloud.
+Logicalis demonstrates value through its ability to address the changing technology demands of a more digitally literate customer, employee, student, or citizen.
+Each of these stakeholders now demands improved access to better experiences, services and products, driven by increased use of mobility, social media, data analytics and cloud technologies.

-Logicalis' goal is to be a strategic partner of the CIO, enabling them to satisfy and operate all aspects of IT more effectively, accelerating the adoption of automation across its core platforms and applications, investing in the systems and processes that drive agility into IT service delivery, and improving the satisfaction of users by responding to the changing demands for technology-led business innovation across all areas of its organisation.
+Logicalis' goal is to be a strategic partner to the CIO, enabling them to satisfy and operate all aspects of IT more effectively.
+This includes accelerating the adoption of automation across a customer's core platforms and applications, investing in the systems and processes that drive agility into IT service delivery, and improving the satisfaction of users by responding to the changing demands for technology-led business innovation across all areas of its organisation.

-Logicalis has an independent and therefore flexible and objective approach to how customers own, operate and consume core IT services which enables it to achieve its core business goals.
-This drives Logicalis' revenue streams in systems integration, lifecycle and managed services, and a growing opportunity in provisioned cloud services.
+Logicalis has an independent, flexible and objective approach to how customers own, operate and consume core IT services.
+This drives Logicalis' revenue streams in systems integration, lifecycle and managed services, and increasingly in provisioned cloud services.
 Logicalis seeks to help all stakeholders understand the value of technology investments, and choose the ownership, operational and consumption model that is right for their individual business circumstances.

 Logicalis' strategy is based on four key success factors:

-- The ability to define, package and deliver solutions and services that meet the business or technology demands of its customers; and
+- The ability to define, package and deliver solutions and services that meet the business' required outcome or technology demands of its customers

 - The capability to support the changing operational and IT consumption demands of its customers.

-The result of this strategy is a strong customer base across the Europe, North America, Latin America and Asia-Pacific regions.
+The result of this strategy is a strong customer base across the European, North American, Latin American and Asia-Pacific regions.

-Logicalis' goal remains the maximisation of growth in profit and value by gaining strength, capability and market share in its main markets and establishing Logicalis as the IT partner of choice for customers.
+Logicalis remains committed to the maximisation of growth in profit and value by gaining scale, capability and market share in its main markets and establishing Logicalis as the IT partner of choice for customers.
 Logicalis' key aims include the following:

-- Deliver balanced growth, organic and through acquisition;
+- Deliver revenue growth which is balanced between organic and acquired growth;

 - Maintain leadership in innovation for its solutions and service offerings;

-To achieve these strategic objectives, Logicalis continues to:
+To achieve these key aims, Logicalis continues to:

 - Engage with customers at all levels and across stakeholder communities, building long-term relationships;